agonzalesbm/Machine-Learning-Reference-Vault/handbook/week-1.typ

 *Boundary Detection*
 In cases with two inputs (e.g., tumor size and patient age), the algorithm learns to draw a decision boundary that separates classes (e.g., benign vs. malignant).

+== Unsupervised Learning
+Supervised learning is widely used in machine learning, but another key category is *unsupervised learning*.
+Unlike supervised learning, where data comes with labeled outputs, unsupervised learning deals with unlabeled data.
+This approach aims to discover patterns or structures in the data without predefined labels.

+=== Key Concept
+*Unsupervised learning* does not provide the algorithm with output labels (Y).
+Instead, the goal is to explore the data and identify hidden structures, clusters, or patterns.

+=== Example Scenario
+Imagine a dataset containing tumor size and patient age.
+Without labels indicating whether a tumor is benign or malignant, an unsupervised algorithm analyzes the data to find groups or clusters.
+== Types of Unsupervised Learning

+=== Clustering Algorithms

+Clustering involves grouping similar data points together based on patterns or shared characteristics.
+This type of unsupervised learning is widely used in various applications.

+*Example 1: Google News *
+Google News uses clustering to group related news articles.
+- *Process*:
+    - The algorithm analyzes articles and identifies recurring keywords like "panda," "twins," or "zoo."
+    - Articles with similar words are grouped into clusters.
+- *Significance*:
+    - No human supervises the process.
+    - The algorithm adapts to new news topics daily.

+*Example 2: Genetic Data Clustering*
+DNA microarrays contain information about genetic activity.
+- *Structure*:
+    - Each column represents one person's genetic data.
+    - Rows represent specific genes (e.g., for eye color or height).
+- *Clustering*:
+    - The algorithm identifies groups of individuals with similar genetic traits, assigning them to "type 1," "type 2," etc.

+*Example 3: Market Segmentation*
+Businesses use clustering to categorize customers into distinct market segments.
+- *Process*:
+    - Analyze customer data to identify patterns in motivations, interests, or behaviors.
+- *Application*:
+    - Group customers for targeted marketing or personalized service.

+=== Applications Beyond Clustering
+Clustering is just one type of unsupervised learning.
+Other approaches explore different structures in the data, such as dimensionality reduction or anomaly detection, but all share the same unsupervised principle: discovering insights without predefined labels.